Neal Gorenflo thinks you should start small and replicate grassroot movements.

 There are many ways to participate in the sharing economy.

 – Becoming a full-blown entrepreneur is not the only route in the sharing economy.
-You can practice sharing in your personal life, your community or neighbourhood to reduce costs and make life more fun.
+You can practice sharing in your personal life, your community, or neighborhood to reduce costs and make life more fun.
 Be a social entrepreneur on a small scale.

 Scale or replicate?